musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 - **Kubernetes**.
 Kubernetes cluster with Argo Events and Argo Workflows installed.
 If you haven’t set them up yet, you can refer to my earlier article on this topic: **[Platform Engineering on Kubernetes](https://musana.engineering/platform-engineering-on-k8s-part1/)**

 ### Introducing GloboLatte
 **GloboLatte**, is a fictitious company that specializes in selling coffee-derived products like beverages and pastries.
-Their goal is to provide the best coffee globally, offering swift service regardless of when and where customers place their orders.
+Their goal is to provide the best coffee, offering swift service regardless of when and where customers place their orders.

-GloboLatte operates business units across several countries in America, South America, and Africa.
-At the end of each day, the operations team at each business unit uploads sales data files to an Azure Blob Storage account
+GloboLatte operates business units in America, Canada, and Mexico.
+At the end of each day, the operations team at each business unit uploads sales data files to an Azure Blob Storage account.
 To improve operational efficiency, GloboLatte aims to implement an event-driven architecture for data ingestion into their Snowflake account.
 This system will allow them to react promptly to the new sales data uploaded by each business unit.

 To design an effective Snowflake database for GloboLatte, we’ll establish a structured schema that accommodates their sales data and optimizes for event-driven data ingestion.
 Below is a proposed design including database, schema, tables, and warehouses.